ejacobg/ejacobg.github.io/content/blog/simple-and-sinister.md

 These tips are just my own opinion, and I would recommend reading and rereading the book until you've memorized all parts of the lifts.

-I haven't touched a barbell in a long time, so its hard to tell whether I can still hit my old PRs.
+I haven't touched a barbell in a long time, so it's hard to tell whether I can still hit my old PRs.
 That being said, I don't feel "weaker" since then, and I don't doubt the efficacy of this program.
 The progression feels slow, but each session is very much doable and doesn't leave me sore and fatigued like a barbell session would.